rijalhnf/rijalhnf/README.md

 # 👋 Hi, I’m @rijalhnf
-- 👀 I’m interested in reading, overlanding and coding
+- 🚗 I’m interested in reading, overlanding and coding
-- 🌱 Currently as Fulltime Software Developer
+- 👨🏽‍💻 From a Creative Content Creator to a Full-Time Software Developer
 - 📫 Contact me to: mail@rij.al

 # ⚙️ My Tech Stack